 Handling the Multi-State K-1 Attachment Problem

-A syndication that owns property in five states produces five state K-1 attachment pages per partner, in addition to the federal K-1.
-Funds-of-funds and aggregator partnerships routinely exceed ten states.
-The non-resident-state filing requirement attaches to wherever the partnership has property, which means the LP can have non-resident state returns to file in states they have never set foot in.
-Processing the multi-state K-1 attachments is the time sink most LPs underestimate before their first tax season with a diversified book.
+A syndication that owns property in five states can produce five state K-1 attachment pages per partner, and funds-of-funds routinely exceed ten states.
+The LP may have non-resident state returns in places they have never set foot in, which is why multi-state K-1 attachments become the time sink most first-year syndication investors underestimate.

 Each state K-1 attachment reports the partner's state-allocated share of income — typically the state's own version of Box 2 rather than a literal Box 2 reproduction, because state apportionment formulas differ from federal — alongside state-specific modifications and adjustments, the state withholding the partnership remitted on the LP's behalf, and any state-level credits passed through.
 Where the partnership made a composite-tax election or a pass-through-entity-tax (PTET) election in a given state, the partner's exposure on that state's income may be settled at the entity level rather than passed through to a non-resident return.